Herstory: Elizabeth Almos

 During the interview, Mrs. Almos recalls the social and working conditions of Northern Ontario, primarily focussing on Jackfish, Ontario, in the early 20th century, with topics including housing, mining, railways, unions, the Canadian Pacific Railway, community and personal relationships, and the activity of women.
 Mrs. Almos also highlights the presence of the Co-operative Commonwealth Federation (CCF) and its eventual successor, the New Democratic Party (NDP), in small towns in Northwestern Ontario, specifically Jackfish, Schreiber, Dorion, and Hurkett .

 The recording consists of two sides of a cassette tape, available here as two MP3 files.
 (Click on the speaker logo to play each file.)
+The transcript is available by clicking on the image thumbnail.

 Creator